allengueco/alphaguess/README.md

 mvn spring-boot:test-run -pl backend
 ```

-This starts up the Spring Boot Application.
+This starts up the Spring Boot Application with a configured local development environment, which bootstraps a Redis
-I configure a local development environment which bootstraps a Redis container through Docker.
+container through Docker.

 ## Usage